bjjb/analtester/README.md

 # Analtester

-A silly gem for generating minitest files
+A silly gem for generating minitest files.
+If you have RSpec, it can use that, too.

 ## Installation